 Scientific Name: Redunca fulvorufula Subspecies: We use Asell's classifying which recognizes 3 subspecies: Chanler's Mountain Reedbuck (Redunca f. chanleri) Redunca f. adamauae (this species has not a common name, and very little is known about it.).
 Distribution: Mountain Reedbuck: South Africa Chanler's Mountain Reedbuck: Tanzania, Kenya and Ethiopia.
 Redunca f. adamauae: Cameroun and...Read more

-Scientific Name: Damaliskus lunatus Subspecies: Topi (Damaliscus l. jimela) Western Topi, Korrigum (Damaliscus l. purpurescens) Tiang (Damaliscus l. tiang) Distribution: Tsesseby: South Africa, Mozambique, Zimbabwe, Zambia, Botswana, Namibia and Angola Topi: Kenya, anzania and Uganda.
-Western Topi: Senegal, Gambia, Burkina Faso, Nigeria, Cameroun, CAR.
-Chad and Sudan.
-Tiang: Sudan, Ethiopia,...Read more
+Videnskabeligt navn: Damaliskus lunatus Underarter: Topi (Damaliscus l. jimela) Western Topi, Korrigum (Damaliscus l. purpurescens) Tiang (Damaliscus l. tiang) Udbredelse: Tsesseby: Sydafrika, Mozambique, Zimbabwe, Zambia, Botswana, Namibia, Angola.
+Topi: Kenya, Tanzania og Uganda.
+Western Topi: Senegal, Gambia, Burkina Faso, Nigeria, Cameroun, C.A.R, Chad, Sudan.
+Tiang: Sudan, Ethiopien,...Read more

 Scientific Name: Tragelaphus spekei Subspecies: Tragelaphus s gratus, Tragelaphus s. selousi Distribution: Tragelaphus spekei: Kenya, Tanzania and Sudan Tragelaphus s. gratus: Central- and West African rainforests.
 Tragelaphus s. selousi: Zambia, Namibia, Malawi and South Western Tanzania.
 Habitat: Confined to swampy areas, mainly papyrus and reedswamps by larger lakes Description:...Read more